elucian/bee/syntax/structure.md

 ## Comments

-Bee enable several notations for comments:
+Bee enable redundant notations for comments:

 **End of line**

-For each line of code you can use optional ";" follow by a short comment.
+For each line of code you can use optional "--" follow by a short comment before end of line.

-* ";" is necessary only when you add a comment;
-* you can use ";" in the middle of expression and continue on next line;
+* you can use "--" in the middle of an expression before end of statement ";" symbol;
-* you can not create multiple statement in one single line;
+* you can have multiple statements separated by ";" in a single line but only one comment;

 **Single line**